-While the teen was busy muttering about the payback his friend was getting after this Clockwork shifted to his elder form, toying with the gear in his staff.
-Time was too short.
-And now that the Time Master was facing Phantom, he was quickly having doubts about how to tell this proposal to him.
+While the teen muttered about the payback his friend was about to get Clockwork shifted back and forth through his forms, toying with his staff.
+Time was short, and now that he was facing Phantom he was quickly having doubts about whether this was the best course of action.

-"Tucker's not about to cause some sort of catastrophic event like I did with the C.A.T test, is he?
-It would explain why your…here…"
+"Tucker's not about to cause some sort of catastrophic event, is he?
+That would explain why you're…here…"

-He watched as Clockwork continued to twirl the gear in his hand, a grim look settling on his pale face.
+He suddenly noticed Clockwork's transformation, a grim look settled on his pale face.
 A sense of dread filled Danny.
-Whatever the ghost had to say it couldn't be good.
-"You didn't just come to chat, did you.
-Something really bad has happened again, hasn't it?"
+"You didn't just come to chat, did you?
+Something has happened again?"

-The ghost sighed, shifting his form again.
-Gently he placed his staff on Phantom's desk, hoping the space would stop him from becoming distracted.
-"You are right Phantom, something bad has indeed happened."
+The ghost sighed, shifting quickly to his younger form.
+"You are right Phantom, something has indeed happened."

-Danny slouched in his seat.
-"Okay, what then?
+Danny slouched low in his seat.
+"Okay…what then?"

-Clockwork paused, thinking of the words to say to him. "…Simply, I am here because what has transpired in the past is now affecting the future.
-I am here because the timeline has begun to change."
+Clockwork paused, thinking of his next words carefully. " I am here because something that has happened in the past is now affecting the future.
+I am here because the timeline has started to change."

-"It's more like a key moment in time has been altered.
-And due to that change, the whole world's future has fallen into chaos, your future included."
+"More like a key moment in time has been altered; and due to that change the whole world is slipping into chaos, your future included."

-Danny struggling with the thought of his evil self-returning.
-He'd only been able to stop him because he had the element of surprise with his ghostly wail.
-Who knows if he could defeat him in a second round?
-He felt his pulse quicken, his breath hitching in his throat at the thought of his nightmares coming true.
-But when he looked up at Clockwork he was amazed to find the ghost quite composed.
+"Then you mean… that my evil self has broken out and…and-" Danny struggled to think about his future self returning.
+He'd only been able to defeat him from sheer luck.
+Who knows if he could stop him a second time?
+He felt his pulse quicken, breath hitching in his throat at the idea of his nightmares coming true.
+But when he looked at Clockwork he was amazed to find the ghost quite composed.

-"No. This has nothing to do with your evil self.
-Your future in that regards is safe."
+"No. This has nothing to do with that version of yourself.
+Your future in that regard is safe."

-The ghost could see the tension melt off the teen's shoulders.
-Danny sighed deeply, a weak smile appearing on his face as he slumped back down.
+The tension melted off the teen's shoulders.
+He sighed deeply, a weak smile appearing on his face as he slumped back down.
 Relief that Clockwork did not share.

-"No, in reality, this is much worse than that.
-Someone has gone back in time and reformed the past, changing it so that the world will end up being destroyed."
+"In reality, this is much worse.
+Someone has gone back in time and reformed the past."

 "What?
 I thought you're the only ghost that can control time?"